kkeri/fluent-hs-demo/README.md

 defined using a rewrite semantics [5], and in the concatenative community there seems to be an agreement that such rewriting systems are confluent.

-The terms of a concatenative language are informally divided into two categories, which are called combinators and arguments, or operators and operands.
-In the Fluent language they are called negative and positive terms, respectively.
+The terms of concatenative languages are divided into two categories, which are variously called *concatenative combinators* and *arguments*, operators and operands, or other names, given by language designers.
+In Fluent they are called *negative* and *positive terms*, respectively.
-Operands "push themselves" onto the stack, while operators pop values from the stack and push new values in their place.
+In a stack-based language, arguments "push themselves" onto the stack, while combinators pop values from the stack and push new values in their place.
 Most concatenative languages use postfix notation.

 Concatenative languages are sometimes contrasted with applicative languages.
 Applicative languages are based on  the lambda calculus, while concatenative languages are based on concatenative combinators.